rob10campbell/PRoPS-colloids_setup/02-Simulating-waterDPD.md

 36 dpd = hoomd.md.pair.dpd(r_cut= 1 * r_c, nlist=nl, kT=KT, seed=123);
 37 dpd.pair_coeff.set('A', 'A', r_cut= 1.0 * r_c, A=25, gamma=4.5);
 ```
-Once you have made these changes you can go back up to the "INPUTS" section and try changing the timestep dt (line `22`), KT (line `23`), etc. to see how changes affect the behavior of the system during the simulation (i.e. what changes happen to the pressures and temperatures recorded in the `Pressure_xy.log` file).
+Once you have made these changes you can go back up to the "INPUTS" section and try changing the length of the simulation N_time_steps (line `21`), the timestep size dt (line `22`), temperature (via KT, in line `23`), etc. and see how changes affect the behavior of the system during the simulation (i.e. what changes happen to the pressures and temperatures recorded in the `Pressure_xy.log` file).
 ```python
 20 ################           INPUTS             ##############
 21 N_time_steps = 1000;L_X = 10; L_Y = 10; L_Z = 10;